 On Site Note for an increasing number of places such as medical-surgical, intensive care, and emergency departments are carrying out bedside charting, clinical assessments and medication administration through the use of computers on wheels (COWs).

 Hospitals and long-term care facilities across Canada are increasingly outfitting nurses and allied health professionals with ergonomic carts that lessen physical strain and enhance patient care.
-The growing preference for nurse-led clinics and community-based health models is also fueling adoption of carts designed for decentralized care.
+The growing preference for nurse-led clinics and community-based health models is also fueling the adoption of carts designed for decentralized care.

-As Canada broadens its digital health agenda, we are seeing increased interoperability between medical carts and clinical information systems, pharmacy dispensing platforms and remote monitoring applications.
+As Canada broadens its digital health agenda, we are seeing increased interoperability between medical carts and clinical information systems, pharmacy dispensing platforms, and remote monitoring applications.
 Stating its emphasis on sustainability and infection control, the government is going in for eco-friendly, easy-to-clean carts with antimicrobial properties.

 Front-end investment is a roadblock for budget-sensitive facilities, especially small clinics and rural hospitals.
 Moreover, the maintenance and servicing requirements for power modules as well as IT components can contribute to higher lifecycle costs.

-Another big hurdle is tech compatibility-many healthcare providers are working off old or fragmented (IT) infrastructures, making info streams between cars and EHR platforms, barcode scanners and diagnostic peripherals less than seamless.
+Another big hurdle is tech compatibility- many healthcare providers are working off old or fragmented (IT) infrastructures, making info streams between cars and EHR platforms, barcode scanners, and diagnostic peripherals less than seamless.
 Utilization of storage space, cable management, network connectivity, and device interoperability are other hurdles in implementing the technology.

-Investments In Hospital Upgrades And The Expansion Of Ambulatory Surgical Centers (Ascs) Create Opportunities For Advanced, Customizable Medical Carts.
+Investments In Hospital Upgrades And The Expansion Of Ambulatory Surgical Centers (ASCs) Create Opportunities For Advanced, Customizable Medical Carts.

 Infection Control Features